ARKit virtual showroom with 3D product visualization, real-time rendering, and interactive configuration

 A five-question decision framework

-Before the next planning meeting, answer these in order.
-If you cannot answer three of them cleanly, the programme is not ready to scope.
+Answer these in order before the next planning meeting.
+If you can’t answer three of them cleanly, the programme isn’t ready to scope.

-1. Which single conversion metric will this programme move, by how much, and who owns it?
-If the answer is “brand engagement,” the programme will never get a phase two.
+1. Which single conversion metric will this move, by how much, and who owns it?
+If the answer is “brand engagement,” the programme never gets a phase two.

 2. Which 20 SKUs, and why those?
-Pick the SKUs where scale, fit, or realism matters most.
-Not your bestsellers.
-Your hardest-to-sell-online SKUs.
+Pick the SKUs where scale, fit, or realism matters most — your hardest-to-sell-online products, not your bestsellers.

 3. Where does the AR experience live in the funnel?
-Product page, search results, saved items, post-purchase?
+Product page, search, saved items, post-purchase?
 Each answer drives a different architecture.

 4. Who owns the 3D pipeline after launch?
-In-house?
-Agency?
-Hybrid?
-This determines year-two cost more than anything else.
+In-house, agency, hybrid?
+This decides year-two cost more than anything else.

-5. What is the Vision Pro roadmap?
+5. What’s the Vision Pro roadmap?
 Even if the answer is “not yet,” write it down.
-The architectural choices made in 2026 decide whether that door stays open.
+The architecture you choose in 2026 decides whether that door stays open.

 Five pitfalls that quietly kill AR showroom programmes

-We have audited enough failing AR programmes to know the pattern.
-These are the five things that go wrong again and again.
+We’ve audited enough failing AR programmes to know the pattern.
+These five go wrong again and again.

 3. Ignoring device fragmentation.
-The app that flies on iPhone 15 Pro but stutters on iPhone XS will get one-star reviews from the exact long-tail users you need to keep.
+The app that flies on iPhone 17 Pro but stutters on iPhone XS earns one-star reviews from the exact long-tail users you need.

 4. No analytics beyond “sessions.”
-Without placement rate, dwell time, and AR-to-cart conversion, the programme cannot prove its ROI and gets defunded in the next budget cycle.
+Without placement rate, dwell, and AR-to-cart, the programme can’t prove ROI and gets defunded next cycle.

 5. Treating AR as a marketing channel.
-Marketing owns the moment of wow.
-Product owns the retention curve.
-If AR sits under marketing, it will not survive its second year.
+Marketing owns the moment of wow; product owns the retention curve.
+If AR sits under marketing, it won’t survive its second year.

-Warning.
-The most expensive AR showroom project we have ever audited had 400 SKUs, USD 1.2M in assets, and no deep link into the checkout.
-Three months after launch it had 0.2% AR-to-cart conversion.
+The most expensive one we’ve audited: 400 SKUs, USD 1.2M in assets, and no deep link into checkout.
+Three months after launch it converted 0.2% AR-to-cart.
 The fix took six weeks; the six months of lost attribution never came back.
+Wire the funnel first.

 A 90-day roadmap we give clients

-This is the plan we actually execute on pilot programmes.
-Adjust for your scope, but the phase structure rarely changes.
+This is the plan we actually run on pilot programmes.
+Adjust for scope, but the phase structure rarely changes.

 Phase Weeks Outcomes